Peter North (actor): Personal life

-Peter was married to Jewel De'Nyle from 1998 to 2000.
+North is of European-Canadian heritage.
+He was married to Jewel De'Nyle from 1998 to 2000.

 Peter and Nadia North married in the summer of 2014; the couple have performed together in several adult videos.

 On July 15, 2019, TMZ reported that Nadia North was granted a restraining order against her husband following two episodes of domestic violence in June of that year.
 One of the incidents reportedly left her with a concussion, and she alleges that there were about 20 such violent encounters with North.

+Kenny Gallo incident

+In his memoir, Breakshot: A Life in the 21st Century American Mafia (2009), Kenny Gallo recounts an altercation with North, which arose from North having starred as a bottom in homosexual pornographic films.
+Gallo stated that North was very sensitive about that particular period of his life and wished to keep it secret.
+Gallo stated he had received threatening phone calls from North in which North stated that Gallo "would pay" if he spread the information further.
+Gallo then set up a meeting with North in person to discuss the matter further.
+Gallo brought some back-up in the form of a "tattooed Nazi drug dealer" named "Speedy."
+Gallo and Speedy met up with North and threatened North with grievous bodily harm to his face and genitals.
+Gallo claims that, in the heat of the moment, he reached in his pocket for a knife but was stopped by Speedy before using it.